 Place your seeds on the bottom half of the paper, leaving an inch between seeds to give their roots room to grow.
 Fold the top half over the seeds to sandwich them.

-Step 4: Place a coffee filter inside each baggie.
+Step 4: Place the coffee filter inside a baggie.

-Slide the coffee filters (with seeds) inside the baggies.
+Slide the coffee filter (with seeds) inside the baggie.

 I like to blow air into the bags using a straw and then seal them tight to speed up germination.
-You can also leave your bags flat, but keep them unsealed to provide air flow.
+You can also leave your bags flat, but the air creates more of a greenhouse effect (which is especially helpful for chile peppers and other heat-loving seeds).

 Step 5: Wait for the magic of germination to happen.